 The Finance and Administration Committee shall undertake an initial assessment of applications received and transmit any recommendations to the Commission.

 In assessing applications received, the Commission shall take into account any recommendations from the Finance and Administration Committee, and the criteria for selection and evaluation as contained in Schedule B and be guided by the purpose of the Fund, the provisions of the Convention, the financial needs of the applicant and the availability of funds, with priority given to small island developing States and, where appropriate, territories and possessions.

+Procedure for meeting travel assistance

+Applications by those interested developing States Members to access the DS Fund pursuant to Article 1, paragraph c) shall be submitted to the Secretariat in the form contained in Schedule C not later than 75 days before the meeting and/or workshop.

+The Executive Secretary shall undertake initial assessment of applications received.

+In assessing applications received, the Executive Secretary shall consider the criteria for selection and evaluation as contained in Schedule D and be guided by the purpose of the DS Fund, the provisions of the Convention, the financial needs of the applicant and the availability of the Fund.

+Applications received less than 75 days in advance of the meeting may exceptionally be considered after a decision has been made on the applications that were received on time, and provided there is sufficient budget availability.
+In that case, due regard shall be given to the principle of cost-efficiency.

+The applicants will receive confirmation of the level of support granted, according to the outcomes of the matrix in Schedule D, at least 70 days before the meeting/workshop or within 5 days of receipt of the application for the applications referred to in paragraph 8.

+The following conditions shall apply to the travel support granted:

+Maximum limits for airfare and hotel accommodation shall apply.

+The Head of Delegation, or, alternatively, the applicants themselves, shall be required to sign a statement disclosing details of additional funding, if any, obtained or sought for this travel.

+The applicants shall make travel arrangements according to the type and level of support granted.

+The applicants shall provide adequate supporting documents to prove the travel costs declared within 2 months of the end of the meeting, such as invoices, hotel booking/receipts, air tickets and air flight boarding cards in the context of the checks or audits for the Secretariat’s accounting record.

 Accounting and reporting

 Appropriate records and accounts shall be maintained for the Fund, and the Executive Secretary shall report the status of the Fund, the amount used to provide assistance for the development of technical capacity and details of such assistance, together with the level of available funds, during the annual session of the Commission.